nymtech/docs/content/quickstart/run-a-validator.md

 The Nym validator was built in the [Quickstart](https://nymtech.net/docs/quickstart).
 If you haven't yet built Nym and want to run the code, go there first.
 {{% /notice %}}

-Nym validators will do two jobs:
+Nym validators do two jobs:

-1. collaborate with each other to maintain a blockchain, using [Tendermint](https://tendermint.com)
+1. collaborate with each other to maintain a blockchain, using [Tendermint](https://tendermint.com).
+This contains information about what mixnodes exist, their current levels of stake, etc.
 2. hand out Coconut credentials to clients

+We are moving from our old validators (in Go) to our new Rust codebase.
+The new Rust validators have little functionality at present.
+But you can still run them in order to get familiar with node operations, and get ready to run Nym.

-To start one on a public facing internet server, do the following:
+To start a Nym validator once you've built the platform code, do the following.

+Download the latest [Tendermint release](https://github.com/tendermint/tendermint/releases) onto your server.
+Rename it `tendermint` for simplicity.

+Copy the `nym-validator` binary from the `target/release` directory up to your server.

 ```
-nym-validator init --id my-validator
+./nym-validator init --id my-validator
-nym-validator run --id my-validator
+./nym-validator run --id my-validator
 ```

 A successful start looks like this: